ledisdb/ledisdb/doc/commands.md

 See [BLPOP key [key ...] timeout](#blpop-key-key--timeout) for more information.

+### BRPOPLPUSH source destination timeout
+BRPOPLPUSH is the blocking variant of [RPOPLPUSH](#rpoplpush-source-destination).
+When source contains elements, this command behaves exactly like RPOPLPUSH.
+Redis will block the connection until another client pushes to it or until timeout is reached.
+A timeout of zero can be used to block indefinitely.

 ### LINDEX key index
 Returns the element at index index in the list stored at key.
 The index is zero-based, so 0 means the first element, 1 the second element and so on.
 Negative indices can be used to designate elements starting at the tail of the list.
 Here, `-1` means the last element, `-2` means the penultimate and so forth.
 When the value at key is not a list, an error is returned.